htringuyen/zephyr-without-west/README.md

 - `template`: recommends a project structure that is compatible with Zephyr build system.
 And also contains explainations and reference links.

-- `ledpattern`: a sample application with led and button.
-It has instructions for building the app with zephyrww.
+- `ledpattern`: a sample application with leds and buttons.
+It can be built immediately using `zephyrwwb` for `ek_ra8m1` and `nrf52840dk/nrf52840` boars.